Manika04/Hackerrank-Automation-Project/README.md

 # Hackerrank-Automation-Project
+It is a Web Automation project made using NodeJS and JavaScript.\
-In this project, through automation we solve a question on hackerrank using puppeteer.\
+In this project, we solve questions on Hackerrank website through automation.

+Node Modules used:\
-Run this command - npm i puppeteer
+Puppeteer - npm i puppeteer